 At the entrance to your stomach is a valve, which is a ring of muscle called the lower oesophageal sphincter (LOS).
 Normally the LOS closes as soon as food passes through it.
-If the LOS doesn't close all the way or if it opens too often, acid produced by your stomach can move up into your oesophagus.
+If the LOS doesn't close all the way or if it opens too often, acid produced by your stomach, and other stomach contents can move up into your oesophagus.
 This can cause symptoms such as a burning chest pain called heartburn.
 If acid reflux symptoms happen more than twice a week, you have acid reflux disease, also known as gastro-oesophageal reflux disease ( GORD).

 What causes acid reflux disease?